Azure-Samples/documentdb-java-todo-app/README.md

 ##<a id="Requirements"></a>Requirements
 Before you begin this application development tutorial, you must have the following:

-- An active Azure DocumentDB account.
+- An active Azure CosmosDB account.
   - If you don't have an account, you can find instructions on how to create one on our [Azure documentation page](https://azure.microsoft.com/documentation/articles/documentdb-create-account/).
 - [Java Development Kit (JDK) 7+](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 - [Eclipse IDE for Java EE Developers.](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr1)